-- Printing, storage, and delivery are taken care of thanks to services like Blurb and CreateSpace.
+- Printing, storage, and delivery are taken care of thanks to services like Blurb.

-- Creative writing is your passion, and you deserve to make money while doing something you enjoy.
+- Creative writing is your passion and you deserve to be able to make money while doing something you enjoy.

 Ready to live out your dreams of being a published author?
-These resources will help you on your way to the top:
+This resource will help you on your way to the top:

 8. Start a blog

 Whether you make money from publishing sponsored posts, hosting third-party ads, or selling your products, a blog is a great online business idea you can start at home.

-The key to starting a successful blog is to build an engaged and loyal audience.
+The key to starting a successful blog is to focus on building an engaged, loyal audience.
 When you start with an audience-centric approach, you’ll cultivate a community that trusts you.
 And when you can earn trust, you can start to drive revenue.

 That’s how Mr. Money Mustache started his popular personal finance blog.
-What began as a movement has turned into a successful online business idea that’s earned national media coverage.
+What began as a movement has turned into a successful business that’s earned national media coverage.

 Why start a blog?

 - Blogs have unlimited growth potential.
-You can expand into affiliate marketing, ecommerce, courses, and essentially any other online business idea.
+You can expand into affiliate marketing, ecommerce, courses, and essentially any other online business venture.
 Some blogs even use a paid subscription model to drive revenue.

 - A blog is a long-term play.
 While you won’t see overnight results, they are likely to be more sustainable.
-A blog lives on the internet forever—or at least until you delete it.
+A blog lives on the web forever—or at least until you delete it.